 In 2009, The Media Consortium produced a comprehensive report on the media environment called The Big Thaw: Charting a New Future for Journalism.
 The report maps several key recommendations on how The Media Consortium can help move its members to more sustainable and robust models in the future media landscape.
 The Big Thaw has become a key tool for our members’ strategic planning, and provided framework for our Incubation and Innovation Lab.

-George Gendron, former Editor-in-Chief of Inc. Magazine wrote that "The Big Thaw did several things that were nearly impossible.
-It described the state of the practice with authority and absolute clarity...
-It pulled together most of the trends, innovations, and experiments in one place.”

 The Media Consortium's Innovation and Incubation Lab helps our members experiment with new business, publishing and editorial models that take advantage of web-enabled reader/publisher relationships at a scale that they would not be able to achieve alone.
 Members learn from outside experts and trade experiences, information, and ongoing questions with each other.
 They not only discover the best strategies for their organizations, but also learn how to implement them—a critical component of ongoing success.
 Experimentation will lead to successes and sometimes failures, but the program creates a vital space for media outlets to identify and implement a long-term formula for sustainability and impact that will support their critical journalism.

 Cumulatively, these publishing and editorial strands represent a strong and strategic shift for independent media makers to move towards new opportunities that will encourage sustainability, long-term impact, and a healthy transition into 21st century media models.

-Throughout 2010, The Media Consortium has organizede organized its Digital Innovation Studio, one of the major components of the Incubation and Innovation Labs.
-Organized by Media Consortium staff, each small group lab includes regular conference calls with participating members and outside experts, an in-person meeting for lab participants, online information sharing/communication spaces and more.
-In addition to organizing the labs, The Media Consortium is looking to provide $12,000 seed money to help incubate a collaborative experiment for each lab.
+Throughout 2010, The Media Consortium has organizede small group labs focused on three topics.
+Each lab includes regular conference calls with participating members and outside experts, an in-person meeting for lab participants, online information sharing/communication spaces and more.
+In addition to organizing the labs, The Media Consortium is looking to provide at least $12,000 in seed money to help incubate a collaborative experiment for each lab.
 The programming and seed money associated with the experiment will allow these participating media organizations to test, track and learn about new strategies and models in a collaborative peer environment.

+,

+Small Group Labs

-How The Digital Innovation Studio Works Within the Digital Innovation Studio, The Media Consortium has recruited over a dozen media organizations to participate in one or more of the following labs.
+The Media Consortium has recruited over a dozen media organizations to participate in one or more of the following labs.

 Moving into mobile: Cell phones, e-readers, and iPads, oh my!